-On 1 March 2024, she was appointed as Deputy Secretary General (Environmental Sustainability) under the Ministry of Natural Resources and Environmental Sustainability of Malaysia.
+On 1 March 2024, Datuk Nor Yahati was appointed Deputy Secretary-General (Environmental Sustainability under the Ministry of Natural Resources and Environmental Sustainability of Malaysia.

 Throughout her distinguished career, she has received numerous accolades, including the Panglima Mahkota Wilayah in 2022 and the Anugerah Perkhidmatan Cemerlang in both 2010 and 2005.